willglynn/miso_exporter/README.md

 `/metrics` returns unusually large responses, exceeding e.g. VictoriaMetrics' default maximum scrape size of 16 MB.
 `-promscrape.maxScrapeSize=67108864` seems to work.

-As of this writing, `miso_price_usd` (`/metrics` or `/lmp`) produces 4116 series.
+As of this writing, `miso_price_usd` (via `/metrics` or `/lmp`) produces 4116 series.
 This is very high cardinality but it is also very low churn; series are created or destroyed only as the set of nodes changes, and MISO nodes correspond to long-lived capital projects like substations or power plants.